PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 When clicking on "reset", the search is removed and all the results are displayed.
 # Contact details

-This section enables the option to give the main details of the company, rather than those of a specific shop.
+This section allows giving the main details of the company, rather than those of a specific shop.

 The following fields are shown in this section:

 - Shop name

 This field is mandatory.
 When the label is hovered, a tooltip is displayed: "Displayed in emails and page titles."
-If the field is not filled out, when trying to save will show the message: "field Shop name is required."
+If the save button is pressed and if this field is empty, the following error message is displayed: "field Shop name is required"

 - Shop email

 This field is mandatory.
 When the label is hovered, a tooltip is displayed: "Displayed in emails sent to customers."
-If the field is not filled out, when trying to save will show the message: "field Shop email is required."
+If the save button is pressed and if this field is empty, the following error message is displayed: "field Shop email is required."

 - Registration number

-When hovered on this field, shows an explanation for this field: "Shop registration information (e.g. SIRET or RCS).
+When the label is hovered, a tooltip is displayed: "Shop registration information (e.g. SIRET or RCS)."

 - Shop address line 1